 \section{Acknowledgements}

 We thank T.~Katayose for collaboration in the early stages of this project.
-The work of S. K. was supported by the JSPS KAKENHI Grant No. 20H00160.
+We thank G. Guedes, M. Spira, and G. Weiglein for helpful discussions, as well as P. Slavich for communication and cross-checks of our work with Ref.~\cite{Degrassi:2023eii}.
 This work is supported by the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research on Innovative Areas (No.~22KJ3126 [M.A.]).
 J.B. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe'' -- 390833306.
+J.B. is supported by the DFG Emmy Noether Grant No.\ BR 6995/1-1.
 This work has been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 491245950.
+The work of S. K. was supported by the JSPS KAKENHI Grant No. 20H00160, 23K17691, 24KF0060.